14 tricks shops don't want you to know

 Now for the proof.
 We snapped the photo below in a Next store.

-Of course, you won't know when the sale's going to start and staff are unlikely to tell (they may not even know themselves).
+Of course, you won't know when the sale's going to start and staff are unlikely to tell (or not even know themselves).
 But MoneySavers who've worked in shops using this system tell us it's normally within a week of pencil marks appearing.

 Here's what a couple of insiders told us (MoneySavers are everywhere):

-I used to work as a sales assistant in the lead up to Monsoon/Accessorize sales.
-We penciled the new price on the label, so we can pen it on later.
-40E meant it was going down to £40.50, 40A was £40 on the nose.– minicooper272
+I used to work as a sales assistant in the lead-up to Monsoon/Accessorize sales.
+We pencilled the new price on the label, so we can pen it on later.
+40E meant it was going down to £40.50, 40A was £40 on the nose.

-I used to work in River Island and light pencil marks such as 015 would mean an item would go down to £15 or 0015 down to £1.50.– jenniewb
+I used to work in River Island and light pencil marks such as 015 would mean an item would go down to £15 or 0015 down to £1.50.

 So while inspecting the tags won't guarantee a bargain, as items can always sell out while you're waiting for the sale to officially start, it's sometimes possible to pay half as much just by waiting a couple of days.